Viken Berberian: Awards and honors

 Berberian's first novel, The Cyclist, was a Barnes & Noble Discover Great New Writers Selection.
-He has received recognition from the Centre national du livre (CNL) in France (2009), the William Saroyan award for international writing at Stanford University (short-list, 2003), the Conseil des arts et des lettres du Québec (2015), and the Canada Council for the Arts (2018).
+He has received recognition from Villa Albertine (2024),Centre national du livre (CNL) in France (2009), the William Saroyan award for international writing at Stanford University (short-list, 2003), the Conseil des arts et des lettres du Québec (2015), and the Canada Council for the Arts (2018).

 Critical recognition

 The Cyclist was published six months after 9/11 and was widely reviewed.
 It deals with the thoughts of a nameless suicide bomber on a mission to use a bicycle race in Lebanon as a ruse for an insidious, international bombing conspiracy.
 The protagonist, the eponymous "cyclist," shares with readers his obsession with food.
 In the Boston Globe, Liza Weisstuch described the book as a "stunning debut ...
 Throughout, Berberian heaps on profound and frequently witty insight into often unexplored territory ...
 It's a tantalizing trip for the senses that also challenges the sensibilities."